thomaswiemann/thomaswiemann.github.io/_posts/2021-11-13-Cluster-Computing-with-VS-Code.md

 Next, install the VS Code extension [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 You can do so directly within VS Code: Use the top-menu bar and navigate to File->Preferences->Extensions (or use ``Ctrl+Shift+X``).
 Then search for _Remote-SSH_ and install.

 The Remote-SSH extension allows you to connect to a computing server directly from your local machine.
-This is incredibly useful for many reasons.
-Most importantly, it lets you develop using the convenience of your local machine but leveraging the superior computation resources of the computing cluster (i.e., far more memory, CPU cores, and/or a GPU).

-The best part about it?
-It's _super_ easy!
 Once the extension is installed, the bottom-left of your VS Code application will show a green box ("Open a Remote Window").
 Clicking on it opens a dropdown menu (see the .gif), where you should select "Open SSH Configuration File...".
 This will open a ``config`` file where you can specify the address of the computing cluster (``HostName``) as well as your username (``User``) and store them under a convenient name (``Host``).
 See the below snipped for the entries in my file for the Mercury and Acropolis compting clusters at UChicago.

 <img src="/assets/blog/2021-11-13-Cluster-Computing-with-VS-Code/vscode_1.gif" alt="drawing" class="wrapped_right" width="50%"/>